 The pricing policy when purchasing an ERP system is a very opaque matter.
 The word "purchase" alone is wrong at this point, as it is more of a buying process.
-In order to avoid over- and underestimations, we will illustrate here what the Compile costs for an ERP system like SAP Business One.
+In order to avoid over- and underestimations, we will illustrate here what the Compile costs for an ERP system such as SAP Business One.
 However, the various factors that ultimately influence the price of an ERP solution are so variable that it is impossible to determine a single "true" price.

 Internal cost factors when purchasing an ERP system